 7 out of 15 (Boat, Secrets, Only Child, Divorce, Water Smooching, Moving, Pickup Truck

 Never put Diane Lane in mom jeans.
 Don’t kill Richard Gere in a flash mudslide.
 James Franco is in this movie.
 It is all very weird.
 It dedicated a five minute scene to Gere and Lane throwing canned goods into a waste basket.
 If they filmed this as a way to take a beach vacation I applaud them.

 5 out of 15 (Beach, Loss of a loved one, Divorce, Water smooching, Letter Writing)

 Dumb, manipulative and wastes all of its talent.
 The Best of Me has an 8% rating on Rotten Tomatoes (lowest of all the Sparks films) and the screenplay was written by Sparks (bad idea).
-I have never watch a more underwritten lame fest and it kinda sucked because James Marsden and Michelle Monoghan are fantastic actors.
+I’ve never watched a more underwritten/overwritten (if that makes sense) snoozer and it kinda sucked because James Marsden and Michelle Monoghan are fantastic actors.

 11 out of 15 (Water Smooching (X2), Loss of a loved one, Divorce, Pickup truck, Secrets, Two love stories at once,